Toby Carvery: History

 The first Toby Carvery was in Brentwood, at The Artichoke Pub around 1978 or 1979.
+This was the brainchild of the Manager, Nevio Tedaldi, and Charrington's District Sales Manager, Kevin Garvey.
 By 1982, multiple sites had opened around Essex and North London.
 Decor was described as 'mock-Tudor'.
 In the early 1980s it was known as 'Mr T's C' or 'Mr T's Carving Room'.
 Michael Sabin was the catering director, and the company was known then as Toby Inns.
 Toby Carvery as a brand was founded as part of Bass Charrington in 1985.

 In 1991, the main carvery was £7.99.
 Vegetarians had Cheesy Leek and Potato Bake, and Savoury Broccoli and Brie, with approval from the Vegetarian Society.
 By 1996, a carvery was £6.95; by the mid-1990s there were many more pub-restaurants to directly compete with.
 Not all Toby Carvery restaurants had a self-serve Toby Carvery section, with the Forest Gate (named after Charnwood Forest) in Loughborough adding a carvery in November 1996, at a cost of £200,000.
 The company headquarters was Hagley House in the west of Birmingham.

-The new (and current) decor and livery was introduced around July 1997, with one of the first to adopt this decor being the Walsgrave in Coventry.
-The (current) decor and livery would become more widely adopted in 1998, but many sites retained the former livery and insignia until each site was revamped, sometimes at great costs (£500,000 at 1998 prices).
+The former decor and livery was introduced around July 1997, with one of the first to adopt this decor being the Walsgrave in Coventry.
+The look would become more widely adopted in 1998, but many sites retained the former livery and insignia until each site was revamped, sometimes at great costs (£500,000 at 1998 prices).
 Many sites would require a revamp anyway by the late 1990s, regardless of any new insignia.
 By the end of 1998, the new corporate insignia was now used more frequently on company documentation and literature.
-The new revamps in the late 1990s were often met with negative feedback from local council planning committees.
-The interior design would feature a salmon-pink colour scheme; however, local councils had no authority over interior decoration.
+The new revamps in the late 1990s were often met with negative feedback from local council planning committees, as the interior design would feature a salmon-pink colour scheme.
 Some council planning departments found the vibrant, bold new colour scheme to be somewhat too flashy.
+Later in the early 2010s the restaurants were painted red and black and then in the 2020s the painted them light and dark grey.